znqt/znqt.github.io/_posts/2018-10-24-hitcon2018-babytcache.md

 ### Leak libc

 This step is hard if you dont know about FILE structure.
-Because the author of this challenge is Angelboy :D, so i guess we should use his research in it.
+Because the author of this challenge is Angelboy :D, so i guess we should use his research about it.

-The slide File Structures: Another Binary Exploitation Technique https://www.slideshare.net/AngelBoy1/play-with-file-structure-yet-another-binary-exploit-technique and his talk in HITBGSEC 2018 https://www.youtube.com/watch?v=Fr3VU5hdL4s.
+The slide File Structures: Another Binary Exploitation Technique `https://www.slideshare.net/AngelBoy1/play-with-file-structure-yet-another-binary-exploit-technique` and his talk in HITBGSEC 2018 `https://www.youtube.com/watch?v=Fr3VU5hdL4s`.
 Then i found the **arbitrary memory reading** by abusing the FILE structure

 ```python
     #1. free all heaps to push it to tcache.
 Then we use technique Tcache poisoning to return to any address we want.